ideo/c-delta-challenge/README.md

 At this point you've completed scoring for individual question responses as well as for entire response sets.

-Now let's show our global scores on the front page!
+Now let's compute the final scores so that we can display them on the front page.

 ![](public/screenshots/2-3-Global-Scores.png)